-ICE employs a full-time staff of six, each of whom brings a different and complementary background in the performing arts.
+ICE's staff of twelve members each bring a different and complementary background in the performing arts.
 This lean administrative team is highly collaborative, with marketing, outreach, fundraising, and artistic programming functions shared, and major strategic decisions reached through conversation and engagement with the ICE musicians.
 The result of this model is a structure that encourages risk-taking and innovation, channeling individual energies and ideas into a collective mission.

 William McDaniel graduated from Oberlin Conservatory with a degree in Piano Performance and joined the ensemble for ICE’s Chicago premiere in January, 2002.
 He was active as pianist/keyboardist and composer with ICE for several years and remained on the board of directors from 2002 through 2016.
 After management roles in such areas as merchandising, inventory management, publishing, and trade compliance, William joined the ICE staff as Executive Director in January 2017.

 Claire Chase, described by The New Yorker as "the young star of the modern flute," is a soloist, collaborative artist, curator and advocate for new and experimental music.
 Over the past decade she has given the world premieres of hundreds of new works for the flute in performances throughout the Americas, Europe and Asia, and she has championed new music throughout the world by building organizations, forming alliances, pioneering commissioning initiatives and supporting educational programs that reach new audiences.
 She was named a MacArthur Fellow in 2012.

 Joshua Rubin is a founding clarinetist and the co-Artistic Director of the International Contemporary Ensemble (ICE), where he oversees the creative direction of more than one hundred concerts per season in the United States and abroad.
 As a clarinetist, the New York Times has praised him as, "incapable of playing an inexpressive note."